el-tocino/mycroft-local-wiki/README.md

 sudo php maintenance/importDump.php < /tmp/simplewiki-20180901-pages-articles-multistream.xml

 ```
-...this goes like .8 pg/sec on a pi3.
+...this goes like .7 pg/sec on a pi3.
 160k pages.
-It's two and a half days.
+It's two and a half days. (correction: more like 3.5...it slows way down)

 For wiktionary it's even slower (and also a much bigger file)!